Noa-Izsak/Learning-Broadcast-Protocols-with-LeoParDS/README.md

 ```
 The BP that we create this CS for is $self.bp$, cutoff_limit is ${\overline{\mbox{M}}_{p}}$ from the paper, represnting a bound on the number of processes.
 This is, in order to ensure termination also in case the given BP does not have a cutoff.
-We also have as input a $sample_limit$, in case you run on a computer with low memory resources, you can bound the size of the sample so if it is too high it will stop.
+We also have as input a *sample_limit*, in case you run on a computer with low memory resources, you can bound the size of the sample so if it is too high it will stop.
 This function is more direct as there are less inputs to tune, if you do want to make it more personal for diffrent uses see the fucntion below.

 ### CSGen - run_subsume_cs